 Most of our focus will be on writing different types of news stories.
 These will be evaluated on two levels: 1) The reporting involved to get the story (the people you interviewed, as well as your thoroughness of your research and the angles you pursed) and 2) The actual writing (clarity, organization, focus, creativity, grammar and spelling).

 You are required to interview people face to face, taking extensive notes and later in semester on camera interviews.
-If there is any question about the authenticity of your story, you will be asked to provide phone numbers and email addresses of your subjects.
+For fact-checking purposes, you will be asked to provide contact information (phone numbers and email addresses) of your subjects.